Let's talk about Safety Certificates

 - The purchaser,

-Who when transferring the registration must provide Queensland Government Department of Transport and Main Roads proof that the vehicle has undergone and passed a Safety inspection.
+Who, when transferring the registration must provide Queensland Government Department of Transport and Main Roads proof that the vehicle has undergone and passed a Safety inspection.

-As you can see the importance is the vehicles safety, not on the sale of the vehicle.
+As you can see, the importance is the safety of the vehicle, not the sale of the vehicle.

 Ensuring both the purchaser and Queensland Government Department of Transport and Main Roads, that the vehicle meets the prescribed standards..

-A safety certificate only ensures the vehicle is compliant with the minimum standards set out by the Queensland Transport department,
+A safety certificate only ensures the vehicle is compliant with the minimum standards set out by the Queensland Transport Department,

-"Safety certificates do not ensure the vehicle is without problems"
+"Safety certificates do not ensure the vehicle is without problems."

-Vehicles sold unregistered must have a current safety certificate before they can be re-registered for normal road use
+Vehicles sold unregistered must have a current safety certificate before they can be re-registered for normal road use.